Ugrashravas/paniniprotocol/docs/dancing-goalposts.md

 We had pointed out [serious flaws](https://x.com/Ugrashravas/status/1875193477270745436) in his so-called "decipherments" of the Indus script: they were [barely grammatical, filled with unattested words, generally meaningless, and relied heavily on special pleading](https://x.com/Ugrashravas/status/1875129521202229617): often labeling an incorrect form as "Vedic" simply because it showed up once in an obscure corner of one hymn.

 We examined his method in detail and found deeper, systematic problems.
 Most notably, his dictionary was fundamentally flawed: it consisted only of [raw stems and verbal roots as listed in the Monier-Williams](https://x.com/Ugrashravas/status/1882124569751781573) key.
 These abstract forms (not words) are explicitly forbidden from appearing in actual Sanskrit speech or writing.
-In effect, from the very beginning, he was "deciphering" using a wordlist that couldn’t possibly produce a single valid Sanskrit word.
+In effect, from the very beginning, he was "deciphering" using a wordlist that couldn’t possibly produce a single valid Sanskrit word. *(This likely deserves its own page or atleast section; we shall elaborate on this at a later time)*

 Rather than acknowledge these foundational issues or address the blatant grammatical problems, he began throwing around information theory jargon instead.
 According to him, his "decipherments" of the IVC script as "Sanskrit" are **mathematically valid** because they cross the **unicity distance**: the threshold beyond which, in information theory, only a *unique* key can recover meaningful plaintext.